-Inside, the tables were greatly spaced out and marked as "reserved" to block out tables.
-Utensils came in packaging, and condiments came in packets.
-While we noticed that a good majority of the restaurants were open and offered regular menu items, there were some locations that remained closed (Captain America Diner) or only offered outdoor seating (Lombard's).
+Inside, the tables are greatly spaced out and marked as "reserved" to block out tables.
+Utensils come in packaging, and condiments come in packets.
+While we noticed that a good majority of the restaurants were open and offered regular menu items, there were some locations that remained closed (Monsters Cafe) or only offered outdoor seating (Lombard's).

 What to Expect at Universal's Volcano Bay

-Things work a little differently at Universal's Volcano Bay, compared to the theme parks.
+Things work a little differently at Universal's Volcano Bay compared to the theme parks.
 Because it's a water park, you do not have to (and shouldn't) wear masks in the pools, lazy rivers and water slides.
 However, face coverings are still required at the temperature screening and security checkpoint, restaurants and retail shops.
 You'll also need to wear it while riding the shuttle to and from the parking lot, as well as entering and leaving the park.
-It's encouraged to wear one while you hop around the park, but know that most frogs opt for staying mask-free.
+It's encouraged to wear one while you hop around the park, but know that most frogs opt to stay mask free.
 If you do wear one around the park, we suggest having a plastic bag on hand.
 When you go on rides, you can leave it with your shoes at the cubbies provided.

 Mobile ordering is available at Kohola Reef Restaurant & Social Club and Whakawaiwai Eats, as well as regular ordering with paper menus.
 Once you've ordered your food, a team member will hand you the drinks and direct you to the dining tables.
 Someone else will then seat you and ask for your order number.
 Voila, another team member will bring the food to your table!
 Utensils and condiments come separately packaged.

-The majority of the rides are up and running.
+The majority of the rides are up and running at Volcano Bay.
 Some shops and restaurants remained closed, including Bambu, Kunuku Boat Bar and the Feasting Frog.